Accidentally Correct Writing is a subversion of inaccuracy for Artistic License, and can come in a few flavors.

 - Finnish naturalist Immanuel Ilmoni hypothesized in the early 18th century that diseases were actually living beings, not unlike animals.
 While he was ridiculed, the germ theory of diseases was confirmed less than a hundred years later.

-- The rules for heat movement were created based on the idea that heat was a particle called phlogiston.
-One of the reasons that this theory stuck around so long is that the rules concerning the movement of heat are the same as the movement of diffuse material in a fluid.
-Thus, as phlogiston was abandoned as a theory, the rules of heat movement were unchanged.
+- The rules for heat movement were created based on the idea that heat was a fluid/gas called caloric.
+One of the reasons that this theory stuck around so long is that the rules concerning the movement of heat are the exact same as the movement of diffuse material in a fluid.
+Thus, while caloric was abandoned as a theory, the rules of heat movement were unchanged.

 - This apparently happened twice due to correspondence between Galileo and Kepler.
 Scientists at the time would sometimes write down discoveries with scrambled letters when they weren't ready to publish their findings, but wanted to establish priority of discovery.
 Galileo wrote two such letters to Kepler, one concerning his discovery of Saturn's rings, the other concerning the phases of Venus.
 Kepler tried to unscramble them both and ended up with different sentences, one claiming that Mars had two moons and the other that there was a moving red spot on Jupiter.
 By complete coincidence, both of those claims were correct, but neither would be proven for centuries.

 - In 1900, the Russian archaeologist Friedrich Zibold discovered the remains of a mysterious domed structure in the Byzantine Crimean site of Theodosia.
-After studying the ruins and some terracotta pipes found nearby, he proposed that the structure was an air well designed to condensate moisture from the air into water, and built a replica to test it.
+After studying the ruins and some terracotta pipes found nearby, he proposed that the structure was an air well designed to condense moisture from the air into water, and built a replica to test it.
 This replica was successful and became the precursor of modern air wells.
 However, it was discovered later that the ancient structure was actually a tomb, the pipes were not related to it, Zibold had used the wrong materials for his replica, and weather conditions at the time (which had included thick fog) had exaggerated the results of the experiment.
-But by sheer coincidence these materials were the right type to make a working air well — had Zibold used the real ones in the tomb his experiment would have been a failure — and had weather conditions been more characteristic of the area (not as much fog), it wouldn't have worked as well as Zibold reported it did.
+But by sheer coincidence, these materials were the right type to make a working air well — had Zibold used the real ones in the tomb, his experiment would have been a failure — and had weather conditions been more characteristic of the area (not as much fog), it wouldn't have worked as well as Zibold reported it did.
 Neither of these problems were discovered until 90 years after Zibold's experiment.
-In other words, Zibold inadvertently invented a new technology as a result of a failed attempt to replicate a Lost Technology that didn't actually exist in the first place.
+In other words, Zibold inadvertently invented a new technology as a result of an attempt to replicate a Lost Technology that didn't actually exist in the first place.

 - One of the biggest points of academic contention about Hamlet is whether or not the eponymous Prince of Denmark is actually mad, or just faking it.
 The Vikings did allegedly have some sort of taboo against killing a person afflicted with madness, which makes pretending to be one a viable survival trait for the son of a usurped Danish king.
 Apparently, it's doubtful that Shakespeare would have been aware of this.
 Even so, it's not entirely a coincidence.
 While Shakespeare wouldn't have known about this taboo, the authors of his source material would have.
 He probably kept the Obfuscating Insanity plot without understanding the societal context of it.